 Paper Dolls & Books

 Greetings!
-You've maybe heard of Taylor Swift as Books--the pairing of book covers and photos of Taylor Swift--or perhaps you've heard of Poetry + Fungus--the pairing of poetry books and photos of various fungi?
-If you are scratching your head about why someone would take the time to do such a thing, scratch away, or join the fun!
-What makes Paper Dolls & Books a little different is that I am selecting books to read then creating dolls to go with them.
+Why Paper Dolls & Books?
 The doll is a response to writing that moves me.
 It is a triangulation of the book's cover, content, and my own imagination.
-Why?
-Because someone smarter than me once said that "the best response to a poem is a poem."
-In this case, the best response to a book is a paper doll.
+Someone smarter than me once said that "the best response to a poem is a poem."
+For me, the best response to a book that I can't stop thinking about is a paper doll.
 Click on each image below to enlarge.

 Fire, birds, windows opening and closing, the long shadows of men who left.
 Loneliness and self-reliance and the red thread that remains of a scarf.
 Fathers and how they disappoint, how they resurrect and leave us but never leave us, our palms empty and waiting for them to notice.
 Though a study of grief, at no turn does Nathan McClain's debut collection, Scale, sacrifice image or music for narrative.
 Rather Scale invites us to look at the delicate branch about to snap under the weight of the mockingbird, knowing its blues song is about us, too.
 With the devotion of a storm chaser, Scale relentlessly pursues the burn cycle of destruction and repair but not without consolation: "[W]ho can stop/ the wind from ripping shingles off the roof, stop/ the rain from coming in, from pinging/ the deep bottoms of pots which keep you awake?/ You do what you can.
 You build a bird house/ (one thing in the shape of holding another)/ from leftover wood; you leave seed/ and listen for days, as nothing/ but a small hope fills it."
 This is one of my favorite books of all time--it reads the way a good meal satisfies, leaving one nourished but wanting the experience over and over again.

 Fourway Books published Scale in 2017.
 The cover art is titled "House on Fire" by Famous When Dead.
-You'll want to read Scale as soon as possible so that you can be ready for this second book, Previously Owned, is due out later this year.
+You'll want to read Scale as soon as possible so that you can be ready for his second book, Previously Owned.

 My second featured book of 2022 is Foxlogic, Fireweed by Jennifer K. Sweeney, which won The Backwaters Prize in Poetry from the University of Nebraska Press.
 The cover art was created by Ian Middelton and the original piece is titled "A Marc of Foxes" paying homage to Franz Marc.
 If I were to make a list titled “Five Poetry Books All Visual Artists Should Read,” Foxlogic would be one of them.
 Re-reading this collection, I kept a growing list of images I wanted to wear on my skin, or at least carry with me in my pockets: “ants hauling emeralds” of spilled sugar, a clutch of black widows living inside a child’s drum, “a sea of marionettes…hollow limbs rooted to strings,” “crows on a pomegranate tree,” beer cans stashed inside branches, a mother snow leopard—“her stillness and wild falling…a compass.”
 In order to really appreciate the choices I made for the Fox Spirit Doll (the patches, the deer leaping behind branches, the blue jay swooping in, the hourglass and pitcher constellations) you’ll have to gift yourself a copy of Foxlogic, Fireweed.
 Want to see more photos of this doll?
 Follow me on Instagram @lihenleyart.